kbhaines/reaper/articulation-mapper/README.md

 Note:
 * Elements are **CASE SENSITIVE**
-* UACC/KS is specific to Spitfire, and this plugin only supports UACC/KS keyswitches on a 'C' note
+* UACC/KS is specific to Spitfire; this plugin only supports UACC/KS keyswitches on a 'C' note

 You can put **up to 4** of these elements together in a sequence.
 Elements in the sequence are sent in the order specified; all notes are set to ON, then all